othreecodes/dod/_posts/blog/2017-08-15-test-these-views.md

 Now I'm off to more debugging.

-PS: check out this [Wakatime extension](https://wakatime.com) tracks the amount of time you spend coding on your text editor.
+PS: check out this [Wakatime extension](https://wakatime.com).
+It tracks the amount of time you spend coding on your text editor.